sotopia-lab/sotopia/README.md

 conda env config vars set TOGETHER_API_KEY=your_key
 ```

 A redis-stack server is required to run the code.
 Please follow the [instruction](https://redis.io/docs/stack/get-started/install/docker/) to start a redis-stack server or use an existing server.
+You can also check [Q&A](/docs/all_the_issues.md) to initiate the redis server with the Sotopia data.

 The `REDIS_OM_URL` need to be set before loading and saving agents:
 ```bash
 conda env config vars set REDIS_OM_URL="redis://user:password@host:port"
 ```